Here's when the final season of Peaky Blinders will air - and a first look

-Peaky Blinders Season 6: When does the new series start, how to watch, is there a trailer, who is in the cast and is this the final season of the BBC show?
+Peaky Blinders Season 6: When does the new series start, will it debut in February, how to watch, is there a trailer, who is in the cast and is this the final season of the BBC show?

 BY THE order of the Peaky Blinders, the BBC One show will return to our screens after a two-year wait.